UmangGada/My-Projects/README.md

 # My-Projects

-This folder contains all my academic projects and any other projects I have been working on.
-I have created projects in languages such as Python, R and with tools like jupyterhub, minitab.
+This folder contains some of the projects I have worked on.
+I have created projects in languages such as R and with tools like jupyterhub, Minitab.